 Holly has toured with the JUNTOS Collective, an international non-profit organization, to Mexico, Guatemala, Nicaragua, and San Francisco to teach and perform.
 She has choreographed three works that have been performed by the collective internationally.

 Holly is currently on faculty at Westchester Ballet Center teaching tap.
 She has also been on faculty at Dance Management in NJ and Taps N Toes and Armonk Center for Dance in NY.
 She teaches classes in ballet, modern, contemporary, lyrical, jazz, tap, and musical theater.
-She has also taught workshops in Maine and Guatemala and is an award-winning competition choreographer.
+She is also an award-winning competition choreographer.
 Holly is currently studying to become a teacher of the Alexander Technique at the Balance Arts Center in Manhattan.

 She founded her dance film company, Wilder Project, with her cinematographer brother Duncan in 2015.
-They have since screened their dance films at over 20 film festivals and showings all over the US and Canada.
+They have since screened their dance films at over 30 film festivals and showings all over the US and Canada.
 Their film The Field received First Place at Verve Dance Film Festival and First Place at Richmond Dance Festival, and their film undertow received the Audience Favorite Award and critical acclaim at the Philadelphia Screendance Festival.
 Holly also received the award for Best Director at Utah Dance Film Festival for her film The Field.
 Wilder Project has received music video commissions from artists like Jennah Bell, Jean Rohe, Stephanie Allen, and Bolivian pop star Luis Gamarra, and a film commission from Berklee School of Music.